IMJONEZZ/NLP/README.md

         - What is a Continuous Bag of Words model, and how does it differ from the Bag of Words model in the NLP folder?
         - How to get Word embeddings for use in other applications, like the Naive Bayes Classifier in the Classification folder
         - Final Project: Creating Word Embeddings from Shakespeare text with a Continuous Bag of Words Model
+- Natural Language Processing with Sequence Models
+    - Welcome to deep neural networks for completing the same tasks we've already learned about!
+Why are DNN's better?
+They're quicker, require less code, and are many times more accurate.
+        - Intro to Trax: Why not PyTorch or TensorFlow?
+        - Sentiment Analysis on a DNN
 - NLP
     - This folder contains its own README because it concerns primarily language modelling.
 From bag of words all the way to neural language models, there are easy-to-follow and change implementations with fun little examples to go with them.
     - Adapted from the NLP specialization at Codecademy.